chgenly/mico-wwvb/README.md

 U - Matte tin
 R - Tape and real
 14S1 - 14-lead, 3.90 mm Narrow Body, Plastic Small Outline Package (SOIC)

+## Software

+The WWVB signal sends one bit of data for one second.
+60 seconds are required to send all the bits for the time.
+- 0: Power reduced for .2 seconds.
+- 1: Power reduced for .5 seconds.
+- mark: Power reduced for .8 seconds.

+The 60 khz signal is generated using the ATTiny's counter1, and wave form generator.
+The pulse width modulation output, PA5 (pin 8), is used to generate the 60khz signal.
+The software divides a second into two parts.
+The first part is the reduced power signal.
+Reduced power in our case means no signal is sent.
+The second part is full power signal.
+Here a 50% duty cycle signal is sent.

+Actually, a 20 khz signal is generated.
+We depend on the third harmonic.
+Apparently Anish found this more effective.

+Timing for how long a signal is sent or not is accomplished using a library routine to delay a certain number of clock cycles.

+During the full power signal, the blue led is turned on.
+The led is connected to PA7 (pin 6).